Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Experiments

+To verify the ability of the CMCIR in robust spatial-temporal relational reasoning, we aim to gain insight into its visual-linguistic causal reasoning capabilities by inspecting some correct and failure examples from the SUTD-TrafficQA dataset and show the visualization results in Fig. \ref{Fig9}.
+We show how our model conducts robust spatial-temporal relational reasoning and reduces spurious correlations.

+\textbf{Reliable reasoning}.
+As shown in Fig. \ref{Fig9} (a), there exists an ambiguity problem where the dominant visual regions of the accident may be distracted by other visual concepts (i.e. different cars/vehicles on the road).
+In our CMCIR, we learn the question-relevant visual-linguistic association by causal relational learning, thus mitigating such ambiguity in our inference results where video-question-answer triplets exhibit a strong correlation between the dominant spatial-temporal scenes and the question semantics.
+This validates that the CMCIR can reliably focus on the correct visual regions when making decisions.

+\textbf{Reducing spurious correlation}.
+In Fig. \ref{Fig9} (b), we present a case reflecting the spurious correlation, where the visual regions of ``van" are spuriously correlated with associated with the ``sedan", due to their frequent co-occurrences.
+In other words, the model without explicitly considering reducing spurious correlations (e.g., Co-Mem \cite{gao2018motion}, HGA \cite{jiang2020reasoning} and HCRN \cite{le2020hierarchical}) will hesitate when encountering the visual concepts of ``van" and ``motorbike" with regard to region-object correspondence.
+In our CMCIR, we reduce such spurious correlation and pursue the true causality by adopting visual-linguistic causal intervention, resulting in better dominant visual evidence and question intention.

-To verify the ability of the CMCIR in robust spatial-temporal relational reasoning, we grasp the visual-linguistic causal reasoning insight of the CMCIR by inspecting some correct examples from the SUTD-TrafficQA dataset and show the visualization results in Fig. \ref{Fig10}.
-Each video is accompanied by four question types that emphasize different causal reasoning abilities of the model.
-These examples shows the several superiorities of the CMCIR.
-(1) \textbf{Reliable reasoning}.
-The video-question-answer triplets exhibit a strong correlation between the dominant spatial-temporal scenes and the question semantics, which validates that the CMCIR model can focus on the right visual regions reliably when making decisions.
-(2) \textbf{Generalization ability}.
-The CMCIR can generalizes well across different question types. which shows that the CMCIR is question-sensitive to effectively capture the dominant spatial-temporal content in the videos by conducting robust and reliable spatial-temporal relational reasoning.
-(3) \textbf{Introspective and counterfactual learning}.
-For challenging question types like introspection and counterfactual inference, the CMCIR model can faithfully introspect whether the attended scene reflects the logic behind the answering.
-This verifies that the CMCIR can fully explore the causal, logic, and spatial-temporal structures of the visual and linguistic content, due to its promising ability of robust visual-linguistic causal reasoning that disentangles the spurious correlations of visual and linguistic modalities.
+\textbf{Generalization ability}.
+From Fig. \ref{Fig9} (a)-(b), we can see that the CMCIR can generalize well across different question types. which shows that the CMCIR is sensitive to questions and can effectively capture the dominant spatial-temporal content in the videos by conducting robust and reliable spatial-temporal relational reasoning.

+\textbf{Introspective and counterfactual learning}.
+For challenging question types, such as introspection and counterfactual inference, the CMCIR model can accurately determine whether the attended scene reflects the logic behind the answer.
+This verifies that the CMCIR can fully explore the causal, logical, and spatial-temporal structures of the visual and linguistic content, due to its promising ability to perform robust visual-linguistic causal reasoning that disentangles visual-linguistic spurious correlations.